BASIC

 Thomas Schick, MSc PT

-Thomas is a physiotherapist, has a Master of Science in Neurorehabilitation and teaches Functional Electrical Stimulation (FES) at several universities and training institutes.
-Thomas is also head of the STIWELL division at MED-EL Innsbruck and is now also your teacher at foxstudy.
+Thomas is a physical therapist with a Master of Science in Neurorehabilitation.
+He teaches Functional Electrical Stimulation (FES) at several universities and training institutes.
+Thomas also heads the STIWELL division at MED-EL Innsbruck and is now your teacher at foxstudy.

 Info video